 Entrance into the Grade 11 IB Diploma Programme for students currently enrolled at CCI will be based upon successful completion of the Grade 10 Preparatory Year.
 Entrance into the Grade 11 IB Diploma Programme for students who are currently attending another school is based on an application package similar to the one mentioned above.
-Applicants complete a written task, provide copies of their Grade 9 report card, and their most recent Grade 10 report card.
+Applicants complete a written task, and their most recent Grade 10 report card.
 Students applying from another IB school will be asked for a reference letter from their IB Coordinator along with a credit summary in place of an application.